glouppe/info8006-introduction-to-ai/projects/README.md

 Your deliverables must be submitted as an archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).

-We tolerate **only one delay of maximum 24 hours**.
+We tolerate only *one* delay of maximum 24 hours.
 For example, if you submit your first part late, no more delay will be allowed for the two other parts.
-In case of **more than one delay**, the concerned parts will receive a **0/20** grade.
+In case of *more than one delay*, the concerned parts will receive a *0/20* grade.
 ---

 ## Typical mistakes and bad practices